Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 ## How did projects manage without new tags?

 It's not like this problem cropped up overnight.
-Packages have needed more variants than platform tags support for a while now, so how are they working around the problem?
+Packages have needed more variants than platform tags supported for a while now, so how are they working around the problem?

 <div style={{ textAlign: "center" }}>